jh3y/gulp-template-store/README.md

 [![Build Status](https://travis-ci.org/jh3y/gulp-template-store.svg)](https://travis-ci.org/jh3y/gulp-template-store)
 #gulp-template-store
-A gulp plugin for storing all of your lodash templates in a single cache file.
+A gulp plugin for storing all of your templates in a single cache file.

 ```javascript
 this.tmpl = {